humansinstitute/BitcoinForHumans/StableBonds.md

 Ideally the contract would also have a "closing term" which would allow the contract at that time with a small fee paid to the counter party as agreed on up-front.

 Let’s wave our magic wand and assume we fund and settle these contracts on lightning (TBD!
 Plent to do here).

-#### Secondary Market

-The idea here is that if we can establish DLC contracts that are routable between different users then we can now “sell our bUSD” into a secondary market for SATS!

-So for instance lets say I agreed a 1 month contract for bitcoin against bUSD - which at any point in time is worth approximately XYZ amount of sats currently referenced by the price feed.

-If we assume that right now we have a contract worth 100,000 sats we might expect to be able to trade out of that contract for up to 100,000 Sats if there is an active market of new users wanting CYM.

-This market would require an order matching service and to facilitate the escrow services for the transfer and many different trust models could be utilized from centralized actors to peer to peer - [HOLD] much more thought required here.

-However what this really allows is to people to enter and leave these contracts at will, assuming there is a liquid BTC/bUSD market and history tells us that “stable coin / BTC” markets tend to be pretty liquid particularly when deployed in a trust minimized or private manners.
+[HOLD] - Flesh this out.

 #### Transacting on bUSD